Australian Chinese cuisine: Chinese cuisine in Australia

-Furthermore, as the popularity of Chinese cuisine has increased steadily in Australia for the past century, unheard-of Chinese ingredients are now appearing in Australian kitchens more regularly.
+Furthermore, as the popularity of Chinese cuisine has increased steadily in Australia for the past century, once-unheard-of Chinese ingredients are now appearing in Australian kitchens more regularly.
 For instance, tofu – a dish that was not accepted in Australia – is now the main ingredient in many dishes.
 Tofu was discovered over 2000 years ago by the action of curdling soymilk and pressing the curds into blocks with different textures such as soft, firm and extra-firm.
 A well-known tofu dish normally served in Chinese restaurants around the country is mapo tofu.

 However, some Australian Chinese dishes are actually inspired by Western cuisine, including wasabi prawns.
 The dish was developed by Chan during a business trip to America: "I got the idea from the Hilton's San Francisco Grill where they had mustard on roast beef.
 I tried to do mustard steak but it didn't work, so I tried it with prawns."
 In this dish, the prawns are coated with tangy and creamy English mustard and are served with a side of deep-fried spinach leaves sprinkled with sugar to balance the mustard's sharp and strong flavours.

 In short, most Chinese restaurants in Australia are designed to be able to cater both Chinese and non-Chinese customers.
 That being said, there are many items on the menu such as chicken liver, ox tongue, pig uteri and other dishes that can 'frighten' Western customers.
 Furthermore, due to the growing population of Chinese people in Australia, there are more and more Australian Chinese restaurants serving highly authentic tastes, and there is a wider variety of types of Chinese restaurants.
 This has included a significant boom in Hong Kong(/Macau)-style cafes, often serving mixed Cantonese-western dishes with Hong Kong-style coffee or tea.
 Taiwanese restaurants have also significantly increased, especially in the major cities.